colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 ```

 8. **Browse to both IPs to see visual difference**:
-   - vm-iis-demo-001: Version 1.0.1 landing page
+   - vm-iis-test-v1: Version 1.0.1 landing page (red/orange gradient)
-   - vm-iis-test-002: Version 1.0.2 landing page with updates
+   - vm-iis-test-v2: Version 2.0.1 landing page (purple gradient)

 **Talking Points:**
-- "We updated the template, triggered a new build (30-35 min), and deployed v1.0.2 in parallel with v1.0.1."
+- "We updated the template, triggered a new build (30-35 min), and deployed v2.0.1 in parallel with v1.0.1."
 - "Zero downtime.
-Existing VMs on v1.0.1 stay running while new deployments get v1.0.2."
+Existing VMs on v1.0.1 stay running while new deployments get v2.0.1."
 - "Rollback is instant: just deploy from v1.0.1 again or update VMSS model."
 - "Both versions remain in the gallery - immutable version history for compliance."